 Water and Boating Safety.
 To promote water and boating safety, the Association places buoys at the narrows, the Little Glen Boat Launch, and the rocky area on Big Glen; distributes good boating etiquette fliers to boaters; and posts signs for boaters entering and exiting Fisher Lake.

 Swimmer’s Itch.
-To continue to seek out methods of effectively controlling swimmer’s itch.
+To continue to find methods of effectively preventing swimmer’s itch.

 Membership and volunteers.
 To conduct the ongoing responsibilities for maintaining a strong and effective Association for the Glen Lake area.

 Finance.
 To finance all the activities of the Association and establish reserves to handle emergencies.

 Endowment Fund.
 To accumulate funds to ensure the preservation and enhancement of Glen Lake by means of visionary stewardship of the Glen Lake watershed.
 The watershed extends to the dam that controls lake water levels and includes land tributary to Glen Lake, Fisher Lake and the part of the Crystal River upstream from the dam.

 You can join the Glen Lake Association online.
 You have the option to pay online or pay by mail.

 Annual membership in the Glen Lake Association is available at multiple levels: Basic ($50); Contributor ($100); Sustaining ($250); Silver ($500); Gold ($1,000); Platinum ($2,500).